Mastering NestJS: Connecting NestJs to PostgreSQL Database

 We covered crucial tasks throughout this lesson, such as creating the database connection, defining database entities, and running queries to conduct CRUD operations.
 We learned more about how NestJS and TypeORM work together to streamline database interactions, making it easier than ever to design scalable and performant APIs.

-In the next post, we'll learn together how to implement the OneToOne, OneToMany and ManyToMany relationships using TypeORM and PostgreSQL
+In the next post, we'll learn together how to implement the OneToOne, OneToMany and ManyToMany relationships using TypeORM and PostgresSQL

 Stay tuned !!